best-practice-and-impact/ons-spark/ons-spark/spark-concepts/exercises.md

 ### Shuffling

 You have been assigned to review some code from an existing business as usual pipeline, written a couple of years ago.
 The code works as desired and passes all unit tests, but the business users are finding it slow to run and would like you to make it more efficient.
+Although the example data supplied are small, it must also be able to work efficiently for large data.

 The objective of the code is to produce a DataFrame with the ten most expensive animal rescue incidents, consisting of `animal_group`, `postcode_district`, `incident_number`, `total_cost`, `population` and `animal_count`, where `animal_count` is the total number of each `animal_group` in the data.
 The row count should also be returned.